Quantum state transfer between twins in weighted graphs: Introduction

-Most of the results presented in this paper can be found in the M.Sc. of Monterde \cite{Monterde}.
+Some of the results presented in this paper can be found in the M.Sc.\ thesis of Monterde \cite{Monterde}.
 For the basics of graph theory and matrix theory, we refer the reader to Godsil and Royle \cite{Godsil:AlgebraicGraph}, and Horn and Johnson \cite{Horn:MatrixAnalysis,horn94}, respectively.
-For more background on state transfer, see Godsil \cite{Godsil2012a}, and Countinho and Godsil \cite{Coutinho2021}.
+For more background on state transfer, see Godsil \cite{Godsil2012a}, and Coutinho and Godsil \cite{Coutinho2021}.

-Throughout this paper, $X$ denotes a connected weighted undirected graph with vertex set $V(X)$.
-We do not allow multiple edges, but we allow the vertices of $X$ to have loops, and we allow the edges of $X$ to have nonzero real weights (i.e., an edge can have either positive or negative weight).
+Throughout this paper, we assume that $X$ is a connected weighted undirected graph with possible loops but no multiple edges.
+We denote the vertex set of $X$ by $V(X)$, and we allow the edges of $X$ to have nonzero real weights (i.e., an edge can have either positive or negative weight).
 We say that $X$ is \textit{simple} if $X$ has no loops, and $X$ is \textit{unweighted} if all edges of $X$ have weight one.
 If $X$ is simple and unweighted, then we denote the complement of $X$ by $\overline{X}$, and we take the convention that $\overline{X}$ is also simple and unweighted.
-For $u\in V(X)$, we denote the subgraph of $X$ induced by $V(X)\backslash\{u\}$ as $X\backslash u$, the set of neighbours of $u$ in $X$ as $N_X(u)$, and the characteristic vector of $u$ as $\textbf{e}_u$, which is a vector with a $1$ on the entry indexed by $u$ and $0$'s elsewhere.
-The all-ones vector of order $n$, the zero vector of order $n$, the $n\times n$ all-ones matrix, and the $n\times n$ identity matrix are denoted by $\textbf{1}_n$, $\textbf{0}_n$, $\textbf{J}_n$ and $I_n$, respectively.
-If the context is clear, then we simply write $\textbf{1}$, $\textbf{0}$, $\textbf{J}$ and $I$, respectively.
+For $u\in V(X)$, we denote the set of neighbours of $u$ in $X$ as $N_X(u)$, and the characteristic vector of $u$ as $\textbf{e}_u$, which is a vector with a $1$ on the entry indexed by $u$ and $0$'s elsewhere.
+The all-ones vector of order $n$, the zero vector of order $n$, the $m\times n$ all-ones matrix, and the $n\times n$ identity matrix are denoted by $\textbf{1}_n$, $\textbf{0}_n$, $\textbf{J}_{m,n}$ and $I_n$, respectively.
+If $m=n$, then we write $\textbf{J}_{m,n}$ as $\textbf{J}_n$, and if the context is clear, then we simply write these matrices as $\textbf{1}$, $\textbf{0}$, $\textbf{J}$ and $I$, respectively.
 If $Y$ is another graph, then we write $X\cong Y$ to denote the fact that $X$ and $Y$ are isomorphic, and adopt the notation $X\vee Y$ for the join of $X$ and $Y$.
 We also represent the conjugate transpose of a matrix $M$ by $M^*$ and the characteristic polynomial of a square matrix $M$ in the variable $t$ by $\phi(M,t)$.
-Lastly, we denote the simple unweighted empty, cycle, complete, and path graphs on $n$ vertices as $O_n$, $C_n$, $K_n$, and $P_n$, respectively.
+Lastly, we denote the simple unweighted empty, cycle, complete, and path graphs on $n$ vertices as $O_n$, $C_n$, $K_n$, and $P_n$, resp., and the simple unweighted complete bipartite graph with partite sets of size $m$ and $n$ as $K_{m,n}$.